Hamburg Port Anniversary: A Birthday Bash Unlike any Other

 What to Expect

 Every year in May, captains, ships, and visitors from around the world flock to the shores of the River Elbe to partake in a weekend-long celebration for Hamburg’s Hafengeburtstag (AKA ‘harbour birthday’).
 The 3 days are filled with a variety of German food and drink, as well as live music and other performances across a number of stages.
 With over 300 vessels and over 1 million visitors to the area, looking to enjoy over 200 programs, The Hamburg Port Anniversary is the largest port party in the world.
-Some of the highlights of these programs include The Opening Parade of sailing ships and other watercraft, the Hamburg Tug Ballet (something I never thought I would see in my lifetime) and, of course, the fantastic display of fireworks Saturday night!
+Some of the highlights of these programs include The Opening Parade of sailing ships and other watercraft, the Hamburg Tug Ballet (something I never thought I would see in my lifetime), and, of course, the fantastic display of fireworks Saturday night!

 With so many vessels present for the celebrations, the Port Anniversary is an excellent opportunity to check out some of the ships that have anchored for the weekend, some of which open their doors to the public.
-Ships who have done so in the past include the Russian Kruzenshtern, Sedov and Mir and the German three-masted sailer Alexander von Humboldt II.
+Ships that have done so in the past include the Russian Kruzenshtern, Sedov, and Mir and the German three-masted sailer Alexander von Humboldt II.
 Other watercraft including tugboats, frigates, fire ships, and some modern cruise ships sometimes grant visitors a look below their decks as well!

 In addition to the many culinary experiences and musical performances found down by the waterfront, you will also find fairground rides, flea markets, and art exhibitions scattered about.
-Some main areas to check out during the festivities include: the waterfront area between Baumwall and St. Pauli, HafenCity, the Fish Market, and Oevelgönne Museum Harbour.
+Some main areas to check out during the festivities include the waterfront area between Baumwall and St. Pauli, HafenCity, the Fish Market, and Oevelgönne Museum Harbour.

 Looking to carry your celebrations through the night and into the early hours of the morning?
 Hamburg is filled with alternative quarters boasting trendy bars, restaurants, and clubs!